renovatebot/renovate/docs/usage/updating-rebasing.md

 ## Newer dependency versions

-If you have a exiting PR to upgrade dependency "foo" to 1.1.0, and later 1.1.1 is released, then Renovate will regenerate the branch.
+If you have a existing PR to upgrade dependency "foo" to 1.1.0, and later 1.1.1 is released, then Renovate will regenerate the branch.
 This way:

 - Each Renovate branch always has 1 and only 1 commit